 Site preparation would include mobilization and setup of support facilities including access routes, site surveys, vegetation removal, and establishment of soil erosion and sediment controls.
 Cultural resources and biological pre-construction field verifications would be performed prior to any intrusive work.
 Coordination with USFWS and CDFW would occur to ensure applicable management measures are implemented during the removal action to avoid and protect sensitive habitats and wildlife in the work areas.
-The removal action would comply with all applicable measures and stipulations of the PA and the Cultural and Historic Property Management Plan (CHPMP).
+The removal action would comply with all applicable measures and stipulations of the PA (BLM, 2010), the PA Amendment (BLM, 2017), and the Cultural and Historic Property Management Plan (CHPMP) (BLM, 2016).
 Equipment and support facilities (e.g., excavators, loaders, office trailer, storage containers, sanitary facilities, etc.) would be mobilized to the Site and staged at approved locations.
 Utility clearance surveys, vegetation removal, and access routes would be improved where necessary to provide access to the areas marked for excavation (Figure 4-1).
 Grubbing of root systems associated with smaller vegetation would be performed incidentally to the excavation of contaminated soil from the indicated areas.
 Vegetation removal would be minimized to the practical extent needed to complete the removal action.
 Erosion and sediment control measures would be established to ensure that soil disturbance activities do not adversely impact downgradient surface water bodies and floodplains.
 Throughout the removal action implementation, erosion and sediment controls would be regularly inspected and maintained until excavation and backfilling are demonstrated complete.
 An erosion and sediment control plan would be prepared as part of the Removal Action Work Plan.

-The estimated quantity of soil to be removed from all PAAs is approximately 11,300 tons.
+The estimated quantity of soil to be removed from all PAAs is approximately 10,900 tons.
 Excavation operations would be performed by qualified excavation personnel with current Hazardous Waste Operations and Emergency Response (HAZWOPER) training, as required by the Occupational Health and Safety Administration (OSHA).
 Standard dust control techniques would be used during removal activities to mitigate fugitive dust emissions.
 Engineering controls would be used to minimize erosion during storm events and would remain in effect until the excavated area is stabilized and revegetation is complete, if appropriate.
 The health and safety plan submitted as part of the Removal Action Work Plan would specify the dust suppression techniques, air monitoring requirements, and action levels necessary to ensure worker safety, as well as the Site access controls necessary to prevent members of the public from being exposed to contamination during removal operations.
 Excavation areas will be controlled to limit falls and minimize wildlife entrapment.
 Following excavation, material would be stockpiled at a location agreed upon by landowners and stakeholders.
 Stockpiled soil would be managed in accordance with the Removal Action Work Plan prior to offsite disposal; proposed soil processing and staging areas are shown on Figure 4-1.
+Trash, debris, burnt material, and discolored soil would be stockpiled separately for offsite disposal without mechanical separation.